Mircea-MMXXI/azapy/README.md

   + alphavantage.co
   + marketstack.com

-* Generate business calendars.
-At this point only NYSE business calendar is implemented.
+* Generate business calendars for all major exchanges across the world.
 * Generate rebalancing portfolio schedules.
 * Append a cash-like security to an existing market data object.
 * Update market data saved in a directory.